Preparing Submissions in the Common Technical Document (CTD) Format

 Fine structure and format – You will be given access to guidelines that specify in detail the structure of each module of the CTD and the relationship between their sections and the documents that make up a dossier.
 Recommendations are also given on how to segregate and paginate documents and how to format pages, tables of contents and cross-references.

 Using the CTD – Different ways in which you can use the CTD in practice are described.
-Production of a CTD dossier in both paper and electronic format is outlined.

 Assessment – Multiple-choice mastery assessment.